danielabar/meblog/src/markdown/building-an-ai-blog-editor-with-claude-skills.md

 ## Using the Skill

-Invoking the skill is simple, just use it as a slash command with the path to your draft:
+Invoking the skill is simple—use the `/blog-editor` command (Claude makes skills available via slash-command syntax) with the path to your draft:

 ```bash
 /blog-editor src/markdown/building-a-no-frills-meditation-app.md